OliRati/retrosystem/README.md

-This retrosystem repository implements in HTML CSS JavaScript a page with a retro computer system look and feel Set it live by clicking [Here](https://olirati.github.io/retrosystem/)
+This retrosystem repository implements in HTML CSS JavaScript a page with a retro computer system look and feel.
+See it live by clicking [Here](https://olirati.github.io/retrosystem/)